gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "They shine to tell the bats hello, I am ripe, take my flesh and my seed with it."

-"It's like...
-It's like they are eating a rainbow," I whispered reverently.
+"It's like…  It's like they are eating a rainbow," I whispered reverently.
 My father squeezed my shoulders.

 We watched until the lights faded or were eaten and the bats fluttered away.
 My